rutaben/parkmaster-frontend/README.md

 ## Usage

-2. Run the application using the following command:
+1. Run the application using the following command:

 - npm run dev

-3. Register user and sign in separately (friendlier UX is coming on iterations)
+2. Register user and sign in separately (friendlier UX is coming)

 ## Contact